mathbruyen/nodejsconfit2014/text.md

 ## Initiated by the client

 There is one thing common to all: synchronization is initiated by the client.
-As a first setup the client must be setup to record changes happening while offline.
+As a first step the client must be setup to record changes happening while offline.
 If you want to stick to asynchronous UIs you can even record changes and push to the server asynchronously even when online.
-Then upon synchronization, the client starts by pushing all edits to the server, and only then pulls changes from the server.
-We recommend this because the number of edits on the client will remain relatively small, it concerns the action of only one user.
+Then upon synchronization, the client starts by pushing all edits to the server, and only then pulls changes made by other clients.
+We recommend this because the number of edits on the client will remain small and relatively easy to track, it concerns the action of only one user.

 The reasons for doing that are